centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-ipfabric-api.md

 ## Prerequisites

-Ensure you have a IP Fabric API Key with required privileges and IP Fabric's API address.
+Ensure you have an IP Fabric API Key with required privileges and IP Fabric's API address.

 ## Installing the monitoring connector